Oito Line inc. Hakuba Train Services

 Running to and from Matsumoto, the Oito Line connects one of Central Japan’s most historic and enjoyable cities with several other popular destinations.
 Home to Matsumoto Castle – one of Japan’s last remaining original castles and a registered National Treasure – the city attracts visitors from all over the world.
 A city of historic importance and with a strong ‘samurai’ heritage, Matsumoto is also home to thriving arts scene along with great shopping, food scene and nightlife.

 It might be the castle that attracts visitors but it is all the other trimmings that make Matsumoto so popular.
-For suggestions and information about what’s on offer in the city, see our ’25 Things To Do In & Around Matsumoto’ page.
+For suggestions and information about what’s on offer in the city, see our ’25 Things to Do Around Matsumoto & Where to Stay’ page.

 Heading out of the city on the Oito Line, visitors can access the beautiful rural enclave of Azumino via Hotaka Station.
 Sitting in the shadow of the North Alps, Azumino is known for its pleasant vistas, abundant farmlands, museums and galleries, and hot spring town of Hotaka Onsen-kyo.
 Enjoyable at any time of year, Azumino is perhaps at its best from spring to autumn, when visitors can enjoy the produce of local farms, festivals, and cycling from gallery to gallery along the Azumino Art Line.

-For further information about everything the region has to offer, see our ’20 Things To Do In & Around Azumino’ page.
+For further information about everything the region has to offer, see our ’20 Things to Around Azumino & Where to Stay’ page.
 Further along the Oito Line, Hakuba Station is one of the primary gateways to the ski resorts of Hakuba Valley and the many spring, summer and winter activities on offer in the area.

 Ten ski resorts make-up the ‘Hakuba Valley’ – an area that can lay claim to being Central Japan’s most popular and international ski destination.
 Having hosted several events during the 1998 Winter Olympics and subsequent World Cup events, Hakuba’s pedigree is evident and with so many resorts in the area, skiers and snowboarders are spoiled for choice!